oroinc/documentation/user_guide/system_entities_leads.rst

    * - **First Name***
      - Name of the potential customer or contact person.

-       It is recommended to define a meaningful name.

    * - **Last Name***
      - Last name of the potential customer or contact person.

-       It is recommended to define a meaningful name.

 .. _user-guide-system-entities-leads-salesleads-tab-optional-system-fields-for-leads: